Leomgama/Leomgama/README.md

 ![Google Data Analytics](https://img.shields.io/badge/Google%20Data%20Analytics-Certification-brightgreen)

 ## 👤 About Me
-Entry-level Data Analyst with a BBA.
-Proeficient in SQL, Power BI, Excel, and R. Passionate about turning raw data into actionable business insights, especially in finance and sales analytics.
+Data Analyst with a BBA.
+Proficient in SQL, Power BI, Excel, and R. Passionate about turning raw data into actionable business insights, especially in finance and sales analytics.

 ## 📂 Portfolio Project